 Service Learning (Year 3 or 4)

-Each scholar will receive $8,125 per year for 4 years.
+Each scholar will receive up to $4,062.50 per semester for up to four years.

 These scholarships are in addition to any financial aid or scholarships you have already received.
 The scholarships will be disbursed directly into scholars’ student account before the tuition deadline through the Office of Financial Aid.
 After funds are applied to scholars’ expenses (tuition, fees, room, board, and any applicable fees charged to the student’s account), any remaining funds may be disbursed to the scholar.